contrast-zone/t-rewriter.js/readme.md

 # V-Parser

 V-Parser is a nus-product of working on a next generation programming language.
 It should exhibit nearly linear parsing time, no matter of how ambiguous output abstract syntax forest is.
-This project is still in experimental stage, prior to uploading actual javascript source code.
-We expect the full version to be available soon, as our local parsing experiments look cool to us.
+To write grammars and test V-Parser, we have provided an online grammar developement environment at http://moony.atspace.cc/v-parser.

 ## Algorithm
 This is a pseudocode for the V-Parser algorithm: